Through the Looking Glass (Angel)

-"Through the Looking Glass" is episode 21 of season 2 in the television show Angel.
+"Through the Looking Glass" is the 21st episode of the second season of the American television series Angel.
 Written and directed by Tim Minear, it was originally broadcast on May 15, 2001 on the WB network.
 It is the second episode in a three-part arc.

 In "Through the Looking Glass", Angel and the others are still trapped in the Pylea dimension.
 Cordelia finds herself appointed ruling princess of Pylea by an order of priests and ordered to mate with a human-like creature called the Groosalugg, while Angel seeks to help Lorne the Host bond with his estranged family, which takes a turn when Angel saves a runaway human slave, named Winifred "Fred" Burkle, the same L.A. librarian who was sucked into Pylea five years earlier.
 Also, Wesley and Gunn manage to escape from the castle only to end up as captives of human Pylean rebels plotting to overthrow the monarchy.